input-output-hk/cardano-rt-view/doc/getting-started/building-rt-view-from-sources.md

 # Building RTView

-RTView is a program implemented in Haskell programming language.
-There are different ways how to build it from scratch, but this guide describes two recommended ways:
+RTView is a program implemented in the Haskell programming language.
+There are different ways how to build it from scratch, but this guide describes two recommended methods:

 1. Using `stack`;
 2. Using `nix`.